mhcerri/autobot/README.md

 - `cmd_dir`: the directory where the executables commands are located at (default: `./cmd/`).

-- `reconnect`: amount of time in seconds between reconnection tries (default: `3`).
+- `reconnect_time`: amount of time in seconds between reconnection tries (default: `3`).
 A negative value means no reconnection.

 Example: